smartIU2/executorch_android_face_analysis/README.md

 ### Configuration

-By default the python routine creates two YOLO ExecuTorch models, one for portrait and one for landscape orientation - with input sizes of 768x1024 and 1024x768 respectively.
+By default, the python routine creates two YOLO ExecuTorch models, one for portrait and one for landscape orientation - with input sizes of 768x1024 and 1024x768 respectively.
 ExecuTorch technically also supports dynamic input shapes, but the results with the YOLO face model were not satisfactory, as detected bounding boxes were slightly off horizontally and faces on the far right of images were not detected properly.

 If you want to experiment with it, change the fixed input sizes, use a different YOLO version, or adjust other options, check out all the available arguments for the python routine: